 We went back to the Notch hostel afterwards to sleep.
 Thanks to my eye mask and ear plugs, I slept through everyone getting up early the following day to hike Mount Washington.
 I had decided not to go with them, because although I’m in pretty good shape from Bikram yoga, I knew that I needed to work my way to hiking steep elevations.

 Instead, one of my remaining friends and I hiked the Welch and Dickey loop, which one of the owners of the Notch Hostel recommended to us as a beautiful day hike.
 Welch and Dickey turned out to be more or less perfect.
 It presented the ideal amount of challenge: enough to give you a good workout, but not enough to cause any excess strain.
-The scenery was gorgeous – for much of the hike, you’re walking along woodsy paths that are incredibly picturesque when generously covered in snow.
+The scenery was gorgeous – for much of the hike, you’re walking along woodsy paths that are incredibly picturesque when covered in snow.
 The top of Welch felt like a proper peak and offered stunning 360 degree views of the Whites.

 Afterwards, we went to a really cute café in North Conway called Frontside Coffee Roasters, where there was a live guitar player.
-We had wine and sandwiches; I got a (gluten-free) vegan beet burger which was pretty good.
+We had wine and sandwiches; I got a gf vegan beet burger which was pretty good.
 Back at the Notch Hostel, we enjoyed the sauna.
 Later that night, we combined some wine, cider, and spice mix to make some mulled wine.

 We drove back the following morning after going back to the café for breakfast, during which I got a soy chai latte.